serverless-heaven/serverless-aws-alias/README.md

 Thus an alias deployment will create an API Gateway stage with the alias name as name.

+## Reference the current alias in your service

+You can reference the currently deployed alias with `${self:provider.alias}` in your service YAML file.
+It should only be used for information, but not to set any resource names.
+Making anything hard-wired to the alias name might make the project unusable when deployed to different aliases because the resources are maintained in the master CF stack - the plugin takes care that resources are available.

+A valid use is to forward the alias name as environment variable to the lambdas and use it there for tagging of log messages.
+Then you see immediately which aliased lambda is the origin.

+Any other use is strongly discouraged.

 ## Log groups (not yet finished)

 Each alias has its own log group.
 From my experience with Serverless 0.5 where